Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/linux-installation-guide.md

 # Amazon Timestream ODBC Driver Setup on Linux

 ## Prerequisites
-In order to install the Timestream ODBC Driver, [unixODBC](http://www.unixodbc.org/) must be installed.
+In order to use the Timestream ODBC Driver, [unixODBC](http://www.unixodbc.org/) must be installed.

 ### Installing on Ubuntu 64 bit